Discovering...

 Game of Thrones (Astapor), Othello (1951), Alexander

 The 18th-century Portuguese fortifications with bronze cannons became Astapor in Game of Thrones, where Daenerys famously commands the Unsullied.
-The atmospheric ramparts overlooking the Atlantic are free to explore.
+The atmospheric ramparts overlooking the Atlantic are free to explore and instantly recognizable to fans of the show.

 Harbour & medina walls